Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Cons:

 - Requires designing a new UI for the Metrics storybook.
-- Takes extra time to implement a new UI element.
+- Takes extra time to implement new UI elements.

 #### Decision